trujamal/operating-systems/Project 2/README.md

     ./a.out 1
 ```

+3. Repalce the number one with any  number as that is your random seed number

 ### Detailed

 1. Open an instance of the Linux command line
-2. Change to the directory that contains the file pr2_scb.cpp
+2. Change to the directory that contains the file os_project_2.cpp
-3. Type the following on the command line: gcc pr2_scb.cpp -lpthread
+3. Type the following on the command line: gcc os_project_2.cpp -lpthread
 4. Press 'Enter'
     * the program will compile and produce a new file in the directory
     * the new file will be called a.out